 - Contributions revenue includes gifts from donors and revenue from government-funded programs.
 Gifts from individual donors, foundations, and other organizations are recognized when received.
 Contributions received with restrictions imposed by the donor are classified as net assets with donor restrictions.
 Unconditional promises to give are recorded as revenue and contributions receivable when received at the net present value of the amounts expected to be collected.
 Government-funded programs are supported by grants received from the federal, state, and local governments.
 These grants are considered conditional contributions, and revenue recognition is deferred until the applicable barriers are met.
 Some of the government-funded program revenue is from costreimbursable grants which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when expenditures have been incurred that are in compliance with the specific contract or grant provisions.
 Amounts received prior to incurring qualifying expenditures are reported as refundable advances in the statement of financial position.
-No amounts have been received in advance under federal and state contracts and grants as of June 30, 2022 and 2021.
-The Institute was awarded costreimbursable grants of \$0.4 million and \$6.1 million that have not been recognized at June 30, 2022 and 2021 because qualifying expenditures have not yet been incurred.
-Additionally, the Institute has received conditional promises to give in the amount of \$16.5 million as of June 30, 2022, which have not yet been recorded as revenue, since the donor-imposed conditions have not yet been met.
-There were no conditional pledges as of June 30, 2021. - In-Kind Support The Institute records various types of in-kind support, including contributed equipment, services, and other property.
+No amounts have been received in advance under federal and state contracts and grants as of June 30, 2023 and 2022.
+The Institute was awarded costreimbursable grants of \$0.3 million and \$0.4 million that have not been recognized at June 30, 2023 and 2022, respectively, because qualifying expenditures have not yet been incurred.
+Additionally, the Institute has received conditional promises to give in the amount of \$40.1 million and \$16.5 million as of June 30, 2023 and 2022, respectively, which have not yet been recorded as revenue, since the donor-imposed conditions have not yet been met. - In-Kind Support The Institute records various types of in-kind support, including contributed equipment, services, and other property.
 Contributions of tangible assets, excluding art objects and services, are recognized at fair value when received.
 The amounts reflected in the accompanying financial statements as in-kind support are included in contributions and offset by like amounts included in expenses or assets.
-In-kind support recognized for fiscal years 2022 and 2021 is not material to the financial statements.
+In-kind support recognized for fiscal years 2023 and 2022 is not material to the financial statements.
 The Institute receives volunteer time that does not meet the criteria for recognition as a contribution.
 Accordingly, the value of this contributed time has not been determined and is not reflected in the financial statements. - Investment returns consist of unrealized and realized gains and losses on investments, and dividend and interest income, net of investment management fees.
 Realized gains and losses are recognized when the investment is sold.
 Unrealized gains and losses are recognized based upon year-end valuations of investments.